 - The job market is looking good.
-The job outlook in Minnesota for Information Security Analysts is at almost 24% through 2026.
+The job outlook in Minnesota for Information Security Analysts projects almost 24% growth through 2026.

 - Technology isn’t just in technology fields anymore.
 Each industry is working to get digitized (think about how healthcare records are all typed into a computer now).
 This means that you can put your skills to work in a field you’re interested in.Of course, there are industries that have more need for cyber security, like financial institutions and healthcare.

 - Right now there’s a shortage of qualified cyber security professionals.
 This varies depending on where you plan to live, but if you have a degree in cyber security, employers are looking for you.
 With an associate degree, you’ll be qualified to work in an entry-level job like a cyber security associate, cyber security penetration tester, or cyber threat analyst.
 If you decide to further your education and transfer your credits to get a bachelor’s or even master’s degree, or earn industry certifications, the job opportunities open up even more.